aquilesC/aquiles.me/content/literature/202111301045 particle size distribution of medical nano-particles.md

 Is a method in which the liquid flows through a capillary, and the parabolic shape of the fluid speed separates particles’s sizes in time (not unlike [[size exclusion chromatography]]).
 The method is meant to be *gentle on the particles* meaning that they can preserve the biological conditions and should not induce severe biases downstream.

 ## Coupling the methods
 By coupling a fractionation step with dynamic light scattering, it is possible to enhance the resolution of the latter, since it won’t be biased towards larger particles or aggregates anymore.
-This means that the DLS average value for the hydrodynamic radius (\\(R_h\\)) does indeed yield important information even if samples are non monodispersed.
-Adding MALS allows to measure the radius of giration (\\(R_g\\)) of the sample, and since the size is known
+This means that the DLS average value for the hydrodynamic radius $\textrm{R}_h$ does indeed yield important information even if samples are non monodispersed.
+Adding MALS allows to measure the radius of gyration $\textrm{R}_g$ of the sample, and since the size is known

 $$\rho=\frac{\textrm{R}_g}{\textrm{R}_h}$$